What are the annual membership fees?

 If my broker is not a member of the Atlanta REALTORS® Association (ARA), may I still join?

-Agents must hold their primary membership in a REALTOR® association where the company's principal or managing broker holds membership.
-Once an agent holds primary membership in a REALTOR® association, they may then join any other REALTOR® association as a secondary member regardless of whether their principal or managing broker is a member or not.
+Agents must hold their primary membership in a REALTOR® association where the company's principal or managing broker holds REALTOR® membership.
+Once an agent holds primary membership in a REALTOR® association, they may then join another REALTOR® association as a secondary member, regardless of whether their principal or managing broker is a member of the secondary association or not.

 If my broker is not a member of any REALTOR® Association, may I still join?

 The company’s principal broker must hold membership in the Association prior to any other agent joining.